PMGH/evil-martians-chat/README.md

 # README

-Follows a tutorial by EvilMartians. https://evilmartians.com/chronicles/evil-front-part-1
+>Follows a tutorial by EvilMartians. https://evilmartians.com/chronicles/evil-front-part-1

 The application is a **Ruby on Rails** real-time Chat application that uses **ActionCable** (websockets) to broadcast messages to listeners.

-It uses a component-based structure (see frontend directory).
+It uses a component-based file structure (see frontend directory) with Webpack (no sprockets) for the asset pipeline.

 ![Login](public/login.png)